D1al-T0ne/Fetch-n-Scrape/README.md

 ### About
 cname.py - A simple dns resolver, checking if a hostname resolves to an A or CNAME record and provides the IP.

-gau.py - A wrapper around gau that stores data to a file removing duplicates retrieved from gau.

 href.py - Takes in a file of URLs and creates clickable links.

 jsfiles.py - A quick function to extract .js files from a file.